Haoyun1113/ISP-Pipeline-Computational-Photography/README.md

 4. setClipLimit Method: Allows updating the clip limit of the CLAHE processor.
 5. setTileGridSize Method: Allows updating the tile grid size of the CLAHE processor.

 ![image](https://github.com/user-attachments/assets/6b9cfad8-dea0-4131-8a32-b356e936b99c)

 #### 9. Imaging Quality Evaluation: Computed the Modulation Transfer Function (MTF) by implementing an edge detection
 algorithm using the Sobel operator and extracted the Edge Spread Function (ESF).

+- Edge Detection with Sobel Operator: as sepearble filter. sobel x and sobel y and took the magnitude of this.
+- Edge Spread Function (ESF):